 3. How do I get rid of extra items that do not fit in my cart and what will it cost me to get rid of items?

 Call your hauler to check if they can pick it up from your curb, or take anytime to any of the transfer stations listed below.
 Please call ahead to check hours of operation and charges.
 Usually haulers require pre-payment for curbside pickup services.
-The City does offer two clean up day events a year also, with various charges for each item.
+Additionally, the City offers one clean up day event per year, with various charges for each item.